Open-Email/MailHTTPS-Protocol/README.md

 The underlying architecture of Mail/HTTPS functions as a store-and-forward system using always online mail agents, similar to the Mail-Exchange (MX) relays of SMTP based email.
 This approach is vital for supporting asynchronous communication, enabling messages to be authored and read at different intervals.

-Unlike SMTP-email systems that rely on Mail Transfer Agents (MTAs) for message relaying, which involve at least one additional message retransmission, Mail/HTTPS agents do not relay messages further.
+Unlike SMTP-email systems that rely on Mail Transfer Agents (MTAs) for message relaying, which involve at least one additional message re-transmission, Mail/HTTPS agents do not relay messages further.
 Mail/HTTPS agents receive messages from users (authors) over HTTPS and store them locally until the designated readers retrieve them and before message expiry time.

 The HTTP protocol was designed for this exact usage and is conveniently utilized in Mail/HTTPS.
 Message transmission is achieved through a single HTTP upload and single download per reader, simplifying the process and reducing the risk of message loss or delay.
 Additionally, messages of any size are instantly available upon upload.

 ## Discovery

-To initiate communication, communicating parties must first discover location of users’ mail agents.
+To initiate communication, communicating parties must first discover location of users' mail agents.

 SMTP based email relies heavily on DNS records to discover the email destination of a given domain, through lookup of MX records.
 In Mail/HTTPS however, the discovery method serves the opposite purpose, to deduct the source location from where to retrieve messages, profile information for a given address, and finally - where to deliver notifications.
 Reversing the flow aids authenticity validation by retrieving messages directly from the origin via strict HTTPS.
 This may be further improved with a DNSSEC deployment for the domain.

 Mail/HTTPS intentionally does not use pure DNS based discovery.
 SMTP email predates the web and is incompatible with its document sharing ideas.
 To this day, direct interaction with SMTP email services from the web is not possible, which also is fortunate due to its security model.